 Projects – In Progress

-Sayan Mitra, Geir Dullerud, and Swarat Chaudhuri
+Sayan Mitra, Geir Dullerud, and Sanjay Shakkotai

 Cyber-physical system (CPS) security lapses may lead to catastrophic failure.
 We are interested in the scientific basis for discovering unique CPS security vulnerabilities to dynamics-aware attacks that alter behaviors of components in ways that lead to instability, unsafe behavior, and ultimately diminished availability.
 Our project advances this scientific basis through security-metrics-driven design and evaluation of CPS, based on formalization of adversary classes and security metrics.
 We propose to define metrics, and then develop and study static and dynamic analysis algorithms that provide formal guarantees on them with respect to different adversary classes.